-Let’s discuss 5 tricks to format cells in excel:
+Let’s discuss 5 Tricks to Format Cells Data in Excel

 Now you have your date as per your required date format.
 Besides this, there is also another trick if you want to show your date as dd-mmm-yyyy format.
 Select your range and then press Ctrl+ Shift + 3.